datakurre/blog/content/blog/2024/12/orchestrating-robot-framework/index.md

 * Managing Robot Framework suites that span multiple files can become complex.

-* Horizontal scaling is only possible by scaling the engine itself.
+* Scaling is only possible by scaling the engine itself.

 ## Script task with RemoteLibrary service

 Some limitations of the Script Task can be circumvented using a clever built-in feature of Robot Framework: [the remote library interface](https://github.com/robotframework/RemoteInterface).
-This is Robot Framework's native mechanism for scaling execution vertically by providing test and task suite keywords as external services.
+This is Robot Framework's native mechanism for scaling execution by providing test and task suite keywords as external services.

 ![Script Task with RemoteLibrary service](./script-task-remote.png)